sagemath/sage/src/doc/en/installation/index.rst

 - **No development:**

-    - Open the folder of a project where you would like to use Sage in VS Code.
+    - Open the folder of a project where you would like to use Sage in VS Code, or just create a new folder for your work with Sage.

     - Create a subfolder named ``.devcontainer``.
 Download these files from the SageMath GitHub repository and place them in this subfolder: